mitchyboy3/Notes-and-WalkThroughs/Hosting/Heroku.md

 Using it allows you to specify both enviornmental variables as well as local variables.
 In this example the port will be specified by heroku when hosted, but default to 3000 when you're running locally.

-#To make your ENV vaiables work on loval development
+##To make your ENV vaiables work on local development
 You can also set up your development envoirnment to provide your enviormental variables locally.

 `apiKey=j83kgl9s8b node index.js`